User Interface

 Following is the basic order in which the dialog is used and the options available.

-1. In the DateTime to Numeric Value direction (shown in Figure 3.7), select the DateTime Unit (one of which is FullDateTime—fully specified absolute dates and times).
+Figure 3.7), select the DateTime Unit (one of which is FullDateTime—fully specified absolute dates and times).
 The selected unit determines which controls are presented according to the relevant parts of a DateTime value.
 In the FullDateTime case, an additional checkbox switches between a conventional DateTime entry box to individual DateTime part controls.

-2. When the Numeric Value to DateTime option is selected (shown in Figure 3.8), enter a numeric value (often you would copy/paste this as needed), and both the DateTime unit and value are displayed for that value.
+Figure 3.8), enter a numeric value (often you would copy/paste this as needed), and both the DateTime unit and value are displayed for that value.

 Figure 3.8